 In her spare time, Susan supports the University of Leiden’s respected online learning lab courses, as a consultant, community coordinator and mentor.

 Changeist works with a dedicated network of talented writers, designers, facilitators, and researchers.
 Our frequent collaborators include:

-Madeline Ashby has a Masters of Design from the Strategic Foresight & Innovation program at OCADU University in Toronto.
-She conducted workshops with groups like Engineers Without Borders Canada, United Way Canada, and the Ontario Media Development Corporation.
+Madeline Ashby is a futurist and science fiction writer based in Toronto, Canada.
+Alongside supporting Changeist projects.
+She has worked with organizations like the Institute for the Future, SciFutures, Nesta, Data & Society, the Atlantic Council, Strategic Innovation Lab, and others.
+She has conducted workshops with groups like Engineers Without Borders Canada, United Way Canada, and the Ontario Media Development Corporation.

 She also lectures on science fiction and design thinking at OCAD University in Toronto, where she graduated with a Masters of Design from the Strategic Foresight & Innovation programme, and in creativity and collaboration at Ryerson University.
 Madeline is also a guest lecturer in the Designing the Future programme at the Dubai Future Academy.